-Whatever your desired end result is, it can seem like a big task to get conversions, which is why I want to share with you four essential ingredients to create emails that convert.
+Regardless of your desired end result is, it can seem like a big task to get conversions, which is why we want to share with you four essential ingredients to create emails that convert.

 It’s really important that you know exactly why you are sending an email, who you are sending it to and what you want them to do once they’ve read it.